Skip to content

 cd docling-workshop

-Lab 3: Multimodal RAG with Visual Grounding using Docling requires Replicate.
+Lab 3.
+Multimodal RAG with Visual Grounding using Docling requires either Replicate, Ollama, or LM Studio to serve the Granite AI models.

 Replicate AI Cloud Platform